mcauser/awesome-micropython/readme.md

 * [microotp](https://github.com/gdassori/microotp) - An ESP8266 MicroPython OTP Generator.
 * [micropython-rsa-signing](https://github.com/artem-smotrakov/micropython-rsa-signing) - RSA signing on MicroPython.
 * [micropython-cryptomsg](https://github.com/jacklinquan/micropython-cryptomsg) - A MicroPython module to encrypt and decrypt messages with AES CBC mode.
+* [mprsa](https://github.com/git-n-pissed/mprsa) - A MicroPython module for creating, importing, and exporting RSA keys in DER and PEM formats with PKCS#1, PKCS#8, and X.509/SPKI structures, and signing/verifying and encryption/decryption using blinding and SHA-1 and SHA-256 hashing algorithms.

 #### DNS